diessica/clicker/README.md

 ## Motivation

-In a nutshell, I had to desperately get up the bed to turn down the volume of an episode of a TV show I was watching online and that got me really mad at the universe.
+In a nutshell, I had to desperately get up the bed to turn down the volume of a TV show episode I was watching online and that got me really mad at the universe.
 So I've built Clicker, a JavaScript application powered by [socket.io](https://socket.io/) and [React](https://reactjs.org/) – for fun and profit.

-## How to setup your Clickr
+## How to setup your Clicker

 Since this is a JavaScript application, make sure you have [Node.js](https://nodejs.org/en/) installed.